What advice would you give to first year students?

 “There are many opportunities, some outside your course and some within, such as talks with guest speakers.
 I would recommend attending anything you can which is relevant to you.”

 We say – Library and Learning Resources have a range of exciting opportunities too.
-Become a library archives volunteer or one of our Library Champions, to help us improve existing services and resources and to develop new ones.
+Become one of our Library Champions, to help us improve existing services and resources and to develop new ones.
 To apply, please click here and search for ‘Library Champion’.

 “Joining activities and going to societies with other people makes being away from home easier.
 This is a great way to get over home sickness.”